 The core will rise in the southern half of the sky, to the south west.
 The more northerly your location, the lower the core will remain in the sky, and the further east it will rise.

 It takes about 15 to 20 minutes for your eyes to adjust to darkness before you will see the Milky Way clearly.
 Avoid all light sources and use the brighter stars of Sagittarius to help you pick your shot.

 Alternatively you could use an app to locate your stars and the galactic core.
 Stellarium tells you where, and when to catch each of the sky’s features which can be very helpful when setting up in advance.

 Note: The further north the viewing position, the lower the galactic core will rise from the horizon.
-Further north than 65 degrees latitude and you’ll be out of luck for the milky way, but more likely to catch the Aurora Borealis (or northern lights).
+Further north than 65 degrees latitude and you’ll be out of luck for the Milky Way, but more likely to catch the Aurora Borealis (Northern Lights).

 Arrive before dark to set up

 Whenever possible arrive at your location before dark.
 With some planning you should know roughly where to aim your camera and at what time your shot will come into view.
 Use the daylight to choose an interesting location with some foreground features to add interest to your photograph.